Alejandro Arribas: Osasuna

 In late June 2012, free agent Arribas signed a three-year contract with CA Osasuna.
 He was a regular for the Navarrese, appearing in 34 matches in his debut campaign.

 Sevilla

-On 27 July 2014, following Osasuna's relegation, Arribas agreed to a two-year deal with fellow league club Sevilla FC.
+On 27 July 2014, following Osasuna's relegation, Arribas agreed to a two-year deal with fellow top-flight club Sevilla FC.
 He played 18 games in all competitions in his only season, including three in the UEFA Europa League group stage as his team won the competition for the second time in a row.

 Deportivo

 Arribas signed a four-year contract at Deportivo de La Coruña on 24 June 2015.
 His first league match for them took place on 30 August, when he featured the full 90 minutes in a 1–1 draw at Valencia CF, and he scored twice in his first year to help to a 15th-place finish.

 UNAM

 On 8 December 2017, after only three league appearances during the first part of the season as well as some run-ins with teammates, the 28-year-old Arribas moved abroad for the first time in his career and joined Club Universidad Nacional in the Mexican Liga MX.

 He scored his only league goal on 4 February 2018, helping the hosts beat Tigres UANL 2–0.